Report a pothole

 Please use this map and online form to report damage to a pavement, footpath or cycle path.
 You can also use this to report roads in poor condition where this is not pothole-related.

 Funds from vehicle excise duty (VED) and fuel duty don’t come directly to local authorities - these are collected by central government.
-Decades of reductions in funding from central government to local councils’ road repair budgets is why the Local Government Association estimate it would take councils in England £14 billion, and more than a decade, to clear the current local roads repair backlog.
+After decades of reductions in funding from central government, recent industry research estimates the one-time catch-up cost to clear the backlog of road maintenance issues is £16.3 billion.

 You may be entitled to a compensation claim against the Council if you or your property has been damaged because of a fault in a road, pavement or cycle path.
 The outcome of a claim depends on many different factors and you are not automatically entitled to compensation.